The Pentacon Six System

 These two images show two versions of the Carl Zeiss Jena 80mm Biometar:

-on the left is the last version produced for the Pentacon Six; on the right is the version in the Exakta 66 design.
+on the left is a fairly late version produced for the Pentacon Six; on the right is the version in the Exakta 66 design.

 This is the only version of any Carl Zeiss Jena lens that couples with the Exakta 66 metering prism.